huntdatacenter/docs/docs/about/activities.md

 Although the scientific study of humanity ([anthropology](https://en.wikipedia.org/wiki/Anthropology)) is more than a stretch for our activities, and a [debated](https://www.anthroencyclopedia.com/entry/science) topic on scientific activities in general, we believe that a holistic knowledge of human behavior, culture and societies is key to great scientific support systems.

 An early example of this is [Beamtimes and Lifetimes](https://en.wikipedia.org/wiki/Beamtimes_and_Lifetimes) by Sharon Traweek studying the field of particle physics in Japan and USA.
-Her work describes among others the transition from a student into a full community member.
+Her work describes among others the transition from a student into a full scientific community member.
 We invest time investigating how this translates to digital sciences and laboratories.

-Our cloud community (society) are made up of individuals from many backgrounds and countries that represent distinct and complex scientific cultures.
+Our cloud community are made up of individuals from many backgrounds and countries that represent distinct and complex scientific cultures.
 We think it is important to invest time to develop improved understanding and sound knowledge of such nuances and differences, including participant observation, and use this knowledge to guide adaptation and development of digital sciences.

 ### Education and training